dmoen/super-simple-excel/README.md

 ExcelWriter::create(["bold" => true, "font" => "Arial", "size" => 20, "align" => "center"]);
 ```

-Styles can also be set for headings or a specific row
+Styles can also be set for headings or specific row(s)

 ```php
 $writer = ExcelWriter::create();